rancher/os/docs/rancheros-tools/ros/config/index.md

 ---
-title: RancherCTL Config
+title: ROS Config
 layout: default

 ---

-## RancherCTL Config
+## ROS Config
 ---
+_In v0.3.1+, we changed the command from `rancherctl` to `ros`._

-RancherOS state is controlled by simple document. `rancherctl config` is used to manipulate the configuration of RancherOS stored in **/var/lib/rancher/conf/rancher.yml**.
-You are free to edit the file directly, but by using `rancherctl config`, it is safer and often more convenient.
+RancherOS state is controlled by simple document. `ros config` is used to manipulate the configuration of RancherOS stored in **/var/lib/rancher/conf/rancher.yml**.
+You are free to edit the file directly, but by using `ros config`, it is safer and often more convenient.

-Remember, all `rancherctl` commands needs to be used with `sudo`.
+Remember, all `ros` commands needs to be used with `sudo`.

 For all changes to your configuration, you must reboot for them to take effect.